LukeAndersonTrocme/geographic_maps/README.md

 This repository provides an **R script and dataset** for creating a **geographic map of Quebec**, focusing on **topography and hydrology**.
 The main script processes and visualizes elevation data alongside water features (rivers, lakes, and watersheds).
 The output is a **high-resolution background map** suitable for presentations, publications, and further geographic analysis.

+These scripts are **highly customizable**, allowing users to modify layers, add new data sources, and experiment with **different geographic features**.
+This project serves as a **great starting point for programmatic map-making**, demonstrating how to:
+- Load and **combine multiple geospatial datasets** from different sources.
+- Customize **labels, points, and geometric annotations** (e.g., circles, north arrows, scale bars).
+- Generate **publication-quality maps** with **ggplot2** and **sf**.

+Whether you're a researcher, student, or GIS enthusiast, this repository provides a **practical introduction to geographic visualization in R** and can be adapted for various use cases.

 ![Example Map](https://github.com/LukeAndersonTrocme/geographic_maps/blob/main/output/advanced_map_demo.jpg)

 ## Features